Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 - `pass`: content should be fetched from origin, regardless of if it exists in cache or not, and response will not be cached.
 - `pipe`: content should be fetched from origin, and no other VCL will be executed.
 - `fetch`: content has been fetched, we can now inspect/modify it before delivering it to the user.
-- `deliver`: content has been cached (or not, if we had used `return(pass)`) and ready to be delivered to the user.
+- `deliver`: content has been cached (or not, depending on what you `return` in `vcl_fetch`) and ready to be delivered to the user.

 For each state there is a corresponding subroutine that is executed.
 It has the form `vcl_<state>`, and so there is a `vcl_recv`, `vcl_hash`, `vcl_hit` etc.

-So in `vcl_recv` to change state to "pass" you would execute `return(pass)`.
-If you were in `vcl_fetch` and wanted to move to `vcl_deliver`, then you would execute `return(deliver)`.
+As an example, in `vcl_recv` to change state to "pass" you would execute `return(pass)`.
+If you were in `vcl_fetch` and wanted to avoid caching the content (i.e. move to `vcl_pass` before moving to `vcl_deliver`), then you would execute `return(pass)` otherwise executing `return(deliver)` from `vcl_fetch` would cache the origin response and move you to `vcl_deliver` directly.

-For a state such as `vcl_miss` you'll discover shortly (when we look at a 'request flow' diagram of Varnish) that when `vcl_miss` finishes executing it will then trigger a request to the origin/backend service to acquire the requested content.
+For a state such as `vcl_miss`, when that state function finishes executing it will automatically trigger a request to the origin/backend service to acquire the requested content.
 Once the content is requested, _then_ we end up at `vcl_fetch` where we can then inspect the response from the origin.

 This is why at the end of `vcl_miss` we change state by calling `return(fetch)`.
 It looks like we're telling Varnish to 'fetch' data but really we're saying move to the next logical state which is actually `vcl_fetch`.

+Lastly, as Varnish is a state machine, we have the ability to 'restart' a request (while also keeping any modifications you might have made to the request intact).
+To do that you would call `return(restart)`.

+### States vs Actions

-> Note: `vcl_hash` is the only exception to this rule because it's not a _state_ per se, so you don't execute `return(hash)` but `return(lookup)`.
-This helps distinguish that we're performing an action and not a state change (i.e. we're going to _lookup_ in the cache).
-We could argue `vcl_miss`'s `return(fetch)` is the same, but from my understanding that's not the case.
+According to Fastly `vcl_hash` is the only exception to the rule of `return(<state>)` because the value you provide to the `return` function is not a _state_ per se.
+The state function is called `vcl_hash` but you don't execute `return(hash)`.
+Instead you execute `return(lookup)`.

+Fastly suggests this is to help distinguish that we're performing an action and not a state change (i.e. we're going to _lookup_ the requested resource within the cache).

+Although `vcl_miss`'s `return(fetch)` is a bit ambiguous considering we _could_ maybe argue it's also performing an 'action' rather than a state change.
+Let's also not forget operations such as `return(restart)` which looks to be triggering an 'action' rather than a state change (in that example you might otherwise expect to execute something like `return(recv)`).

 <div id="2"></div>
 ## Varnish Default VCL

-When using the open-source version of Varnish, you'll typically implement your own custom VCL logic (e.g. add code to `vcl_recv` or any of the other common VCL subroutines).
-But it's important to be aware that if you don't `return` an action (e.g. `return(pass)`, or trigger any of the other available Varnish 'states'), then Varnish will continue to execute its own built-in VCL logic (i.e. its built-in logic is _appended_ to your custom VCL).
+When using the free version of Varnish, you'll typically implement your own custom VCL logic (e.g. add code to `vcl_recv` or any of the other common VCL subroutines).
+But it's important to be aware that if you don't `return` an action (e.g. `return(pass)`, or trigger any of the other available Varnish 'states'), then Varnish will continue to execute its own built-in VCL logic which sits beneath your custom VCL.

 You can view the 'default' (or 'builtin') logic for each version of Varnish via GitHub: